Bard Sage Abilities

 - Puppeteering (sage study): the practice of making a puppet appear alive, through various applications of strings, hands, the control of the space in which the puppet appears, diversion and mastery of the puppet’s movement.

-- Puppet-making (sage study): the creation of an object, typically resembling something humanoid or alive, of various materials, that is designed to be manipulated by a variety of means.
+- Puppet-making (sage study): the creation of objects that appear alive, typically resembling something humanoid, made of various materials and designed to be manipulated by a variety of means.